 Position: SUPPORT

-SB 189: Child Care Services Amendments, Sen. Luz Escamilla
+SB 189 S01: Child Care Services Amendments, Sen. Luz Escamilla & Rep. Karianne Lisonbee

 Position: SUPPORT

 This bill counts preschool teaching in child care as equivalent to school teaching for educator licensing.
-It allows local governments to use up to 1% of housing and transit reinvestment zone funds to expand child care facilities.The Utah Private Child Care Association, our partner organization, leads out on this bill
+It allows local governments to use up to 1% of housing and transit reinvestment zone funds to expand child care facilities.The Utah Private Child Care Association, our partner organization, leads out on this bill.
+This bill passed the House Committee and House unanimously, passed the Senate Committee with a 2-1 vote, and passed the Senate unanimously.

 Position: SUPPORT

-HB 389: Child Care Business Tax Credit, Rep. Jason Thompson
+HB 106 (was HB 389: Child Care Business Tax Credit), Rep. Jason Thompson & Sen. Ann Millner

-The bill establishes a business tax credit to encourage Utah employers to offer child care benefits.
-It allows employers to claim a nonrefundable credit—20% for costs on contracting with child care providers and 50% for expenses related to acquiring, constructing, rehabilitating, or expanding child care facilities.
-While we support efforts to improve access to child care, we are concerned that the credit excludes home-based providers and may favor larger employers and higher-paid employees.
-Additionally, past experience shows similar tax credits have been ineffective and underutilized, and linking child care benefits to employment may inadvertently lock parents into inflexible job situations.
-We share these concerns not to dismiss the bill, but to emphasize that it should not be seen as a comprehensive solution to all child care challenges, and stakeholders should proceed with caution.
+The bill establishes a business tax credit to encourage Utah employers to construct a child care center for employees.
+It allows employers to claim a nonrefundable credit—20% for costs of construction or expansion of the facility.
+The employer can also qualify for a credit—10% for the costs of operating that facility—if they qualify for the 20% construction credit.
+The employer must qualify for and claim the federal employer-provided child care tax credit to be eligible.
+While we support efforts to improve access to child care, past experience shows similar tax credits have been ineffective and underutilized.
+Additionally, linking child care benefits to employment may inadvertently lock parents into inflexible job situations, and efforts like this tend to favor larger employers and higher-paid employees.
+We share these concerns not to dismiss the bill but to emphasize that it should not be seen as a comprehensive solution to all child care challenges, and stakeholders should proceed with caution.
+This bill passed the House Committee with a 8-3 vote.
+This bill was incorporated into HB 106, legislative leadership's income tax bill, which Voices for Utah Children opposes.

 Position: SUPPORT